Currently we test and support the following browsers:

 Duration of Training

 Trainees MUST be a United States citizen, non-citizen national, or possess a visa permitting permanent residence in the United States.
 Most POE students are highly qualified undergraduate or graduate students preparing for careers in medicine or biomedical sciences.
 A few are attending or have been accepted into graduate, medical, pharmacy, or nursing school.
 POE applicants MUST have an undergraduate GPA of at least a 3.40/4.00 in math and science (biology, chemistry, physics) AND at least a 3.40 overall.
 Medical, pharmacy, and graduate students must also meet the undergraduate GPA requirements.
 Applicants must have research experience and be in at least their sophomore of college year when they apply.
 At least one letter of recommendation must be from a research mentor.
 Medical student applicants must be attending a US medical school.
 There are NO EXCEPTIONS to these requirements.

 Subsistence Allowance and Housing

-Undergraduate participants in our 2016 program will receive a $4,000 subsistence allowance for their summer appointment.
+Undergraduate participants in our 2016 program will receive a $400/week subsistence allowance, and all others will receive $480/week.
 Group housing close to our campus will be available at no cost for POE students coming from outside the Memphis metropolitan area to participate in the program.
 We do not provide paid family housing.
 Travel expenses are the participant's responsibility.

 Laboratory Research Training